minimaster4734/favencoder/README.md

 ```
 pip install super-image
 ```
+*(You might need to fix dependency issues)*

   Important Notes for Termux:

-· No GPU Acceleration: The Real-ESRGAN GPU backend is not available on Android/Termux.
+  - No GPU Acceleration: The Real-ESRGAN GPU backend is not available on Android/Termux (at least not for now)
-· Storage Access: You may need to grant Termux storage permissions (termux-setup-storage) to access video files outside its home directory.
+  - Storage Access: You may need to grant Termux storage permissions (termux-setup-storage) to access video files outside its home directory.

 Quick Start in Termux:
 ```